Dynamiz-Asriel/M4chBot/README.md

    \
    > Example: Your PC resolution is 1920 x 1080, then choose correct bot or choose release version is 1920
 ## How to use
-Oh i forgot you need use [Blue Marble](https://github.com/SwingTheVine/Wplace-BlueMarble) to use bot;b
+Oh i forgot, you need use [Blue Marble](https://github.com/SwingTheVine/Wplace-BlueMarble) to use bot;b

-1. Set the web address to following this
+### 1. Set the web address to following this

 Zoom=18.94  -> 100x100
 \